 Consider Being Blunt

 This is probably not your best course of action, but you may end up being pushed into a corner.
-In general, the polite response is one of these other solutions but not everyone can take a hint.
+In general, a polite response is one of these other solutions but not everyone can take a hint.

 For example, if you have a pushy aunt who continues to insist that she can attend a certain event, then you’ll likely need to take a more direct approach.
 It’s probably best to try one of these other approaches first before moving to the blunt response.

 Try to maintain civility and stay polite but you can tell someone the truth when you think this is best.

 Tell the person that while you might have invited them, their habit of doing x, y, or z makes it impossible to invite them to the event.
 This could be something like their raucous behavior at events, unsafe behaviors that could risk your event, or other problems.

 This should be said in a loving but firm way.
 You’re not saying that you hate the person but that you simply cannot put up with that behavior at your special event.

 “In the past, we often had to witness how you create a poor atmosphere with political discussions.
 We want to avoid this on our big day in any case.”

 When you state this as the reason for a lack of invitation, keep in mind that it probably won’t be taken well, and the person may be angry and try to argue with you.
 This is when you can walk away easily.